tidyverse/tidyverse.org/content/blog/nanonext-1-7-0/index.md

 - Writing data to files and reading them back
 - Building REST APIs and making HTTP calls
-- Handling different serialization formats like JSON or Protocol Buffers
+- Handling different serialization formats like JSON or protocol buffers
 - Dealing with the latency and complexity that comes with each approach

 ## The solution: NNG's scalability protocols